Forge — ceremonies & events (prescriptive)

 - Ember Log review: which decisions worked, which assumptions were wrong (10 min).

-- Versona effectiveness: which challenges added value, which created noise (10 min).
+- Versona effectiveness: which sessions added value, which created noise (10 min).

 - Generate insights: patterns, systemic issues, process friction (15 min).